ruthrootz/c-sharp-interview-prep/README.md

 - [ ] late vs. early binding
 - [ ] what are indexers?
 - [x] == vs. Equals()
-    - with reference objects, == checks if the addresses are the same, if the vaariables point to the same object
+    - with reference objects, == checks if the addresses are the same, if the variables point to the same object
     - Equals() checks if the values of the objects are the same
 - [x] is vs. as operators
     - is checks compatibility